geminipedia/Pollux/README.md

 # Pollux

-A flexable Web API Server for Project Gemini.
+A flexible Web API Server for Project Gemini.

 - based on `Prisma`